portive/slate-plugin/docs/guides/02-saving-document.md

 # Saving the Document

-Now that you've got a working Editor that supports images and attachments, let's move on to saving documents.
-There are special considerations for saving documents with files which may not be obvious.
+Now that you've got a working Editor that supports images and attachments, let's move on to saving a document that contains images and attachments which may be in progress uploading.

-FIrst, learn about saving documents in Slate in general by reading the [Slate Documentation on Saving to a Database](https://docs.slatejs.org/walkthroughs/06-saving-to-a-database) if you aren't already familiar.
+If you don't know how to save documents in Slate in general, first read the [Slate Documentation on Saving to a Database](https://docs.slatejs.org/walkthroughs/06-saving-to-a-database).

-The special consideration is that files might still be uploading when the user clicks the Save button.
-Consider sending email through a web app (like Google Mail) with attachments.
-When you click Save, if there are unfinished uploads, the app will wait for the files to finish uploading.

-With `slate-portive` there are two main ways to handle in progress uploads:
+With `slate-portive` there are two main ways to handle saves:

-1. Wait for the files to finish uploading with `editor.portive.save`
+1. Wait for all files to finish uploading by using `editor.portive.save`
-2. Get a normalized version of the document with unfinished uploads removed using `editor.portive.normalize`
+2. Get a normalized version of the document with in progress uploads removed using `editor.portive.normalize`

-> 🌞 If you do not use one of the methods above and just save the document value as you would normally, then after you open the document again, the uploads will have an `error` status.
+> 🌞 If you do not use one of the methods above and just save the document value as you would normally, then after you open the document again, the uploads will be in an `error` status.

 ## Using `editor.portive.save`

-This is the recommended way to save your document.
+This is the recommended way to save a document.
 Call `await editor.portive.save` which returns an object with the document value.
-It waits until all the uploads complete before returning.
+It waits until all uploads complete before returning.

 The method takes an optional `{ maxTimeoutInMs: number }` option.
 If the files aren't uploaded by the timeout, a normalized document value will be return with the unfinished Elements removed from the `value`.

-Note that this returns a normalized document but won't actually remove the Elements from the Editor and the uploads will continue uploading after `save` is called.
+> 🌞 Note that when a normalized document is returned, it won't remove the Elements from the Editor.
+Any uploads will continue uploading after `save` is called.

 ```tsx
 const App = () => {